Jarea Art Studio began when mother-daughter team Jantje Blokhuis-Mulder and Andrea Mulder-Slater combined their names and their talent to form JAREA.

-Geoff Slater, joined the studio later, and today contributes his talents in the form of paintings, drawings and murals.
+Geoff Slater, married into the studio a number of years later, and today contributes his talents in the form of paintings, drawings and murals.

 Today at our art studio, you can find handmade, original floorcloths, oil, watercolor & acrylic paintings, folk art, wooden boxes, pickets, woodburnings, murals, painted furniture, stone sculptures, board games, abstract art, metal art by Kyle Hargrove, glass sculpture by Larissa Blokhuis, coffee paintings, line paintings and joy!

 Art education is important to the artists of Jarea Art Studio which is why Jan and Andrea co-founded KinderArt.com, a website featuring thousands of free art lessons for children ages 4 to 14, which registers close to four million page views a month.
 In their own province of New Brunswick, they have regularly visited school classrooms and several years, taught art to thousands of bus tour visitors.

 In her capacity as a board member and later, executive director at Sunbury Shores (an arts and nature centre in St. Andrews), Jan enlisted Andrea’s expertise and together, the two spearheaded the CLASS program.
 This program ensures that all children in St. Andrews, as well as at-risk youth from the neighbouring communities of St. George and St. Stephen, have the opportunity to study art at Sunbury Shores.
 The initiative, has seen hundreds of students take part.